LIVE

 Why Own a .22 LR Revolver?

-The biggest reason to own a .22 LR revolver comes down to economics.
+The best 22 revolvers earn their spot in a collection for one reason: economics.
 At current prices, you can shoot .22 LR for roughly 5 to 8 cents per round.
 Compare that to 25 to 30 cents per round for 9mm, and you’ll see why serious shooters keep a rimfire revolver in the rotation.
 A 500-round range day costs $25 to $40 in .22 LR versus $125 to $150 in centerfire ammo.
 For more on ammo, see our best 9mm ammo guide for comparison.

-Training value is the second major advantage.
+Training value is the second major advantage of the best 22 revolvers.
 If you carry a revolver for self-defense, owning a .22 LR version of the same platform lets you practice trigger control, sight alignment, and reloads at a fraction of the cost.
 The Ruger LCR in .22 LR is a perfect example of this concept.
 Same gun, same holster, same muscle memory, one-fifth the ammo cost.

 For new shooters, a .22 revolver is one of the best possible starting points.
 The minimal recoil builds confidence instead of flinching habits.
 The simple manual of arms (load, cock, shoot) teaches fundamentals without the complexity of semi-automatic operation.
+The NRA Basic Pistol and Project Appleseed clinics both recommend a .22 revolver as a first training platform.
 I’ve introduced dozens of people to shooting with a .22 revolver, and it works every time.

 Finally, .22 revolvers are just plain fun.
 There’s something deeply satisfying about cocking a single-action hammer and plinking steel targets all afternoon.
 If shooting has started to feel like work, spend a day with a .22 revolver and remember why you got into this hobby in the first place.
 Check out our best .22 LR rifles guide if you want to round out your rimfire collection.